D.C. officer says ‘rage’ of former New York cop on Jan. 6 ‘put me in fear of my life’

 “The video does not lie,” he said.
 “Mr. Webster attacked a police officer who was doing his job . . . a job that Mr. Webster himself did, for years.”

 Nevertheless, Mehta said there was no evidence Webster was still a danger or a flight risk.
 He had never been to a political protest before Jan.
 6, did not plan to breach the Capitol building and did not have ties to any extremist group, according to his defense attorney.
-He said Webster could await trial at his home in Orange County, N.Y., with strict control of his movements and electronics usage.
+Mehta said Webster could await trial at his home in Orange County, N.Y., with strict control of his movements and use of electronic devices.

-Officer N.R “should not view this decision as undermining his valor,” Mehta said.
-The judge told Webster he was “mystified” by his conduct — “for the obvious reason you were a police officer, and you should have known better.”
+Officer N.R. “should not view this decision as undermining his valor,” Mehta said.
+The judge told Webster that he was “mystified” by his conduct — “for the obvious reason you were a police officer, and you should have known better.”

 Spencer S. Hsu contributed to this report.